mrkshm/tamagui-turbo-starter/README.md

 ### Comes With an Optional Backend Companion

-While this starter works with any backend that implements the required endpoints, it's adapted to work with the [Django Ninja API Starter](https://github.com/mrkshm/django-ninja-api-starter).
+While this starter works with any backend that implements the required endpoints, it's designed to work with the [Django Ninja API Starter](https://github.com/mrkshm/django-ninja-api-starter).

 The Django Ninja API Starter provides: